Bassss/Cle3Mobile/README.md

 * A fully working website that also has a feature to show the latest post when activated
   * Multiple-devices-friendly website
   * Familiar navigation menu
-  * The website had mady user tests
+  * The website had many user tests
 * Landscape option for showing messages